how-to-create-a-file-upload-form-in-wordpress_b

 • And more.

-If you need help installing WPForms, check out this guide on how to install and activate a WordPress plugin.
-You’ll need a paid license to use the File Upload field.
+If you need help installing WPForms, learn how to install and activate a WordPress plugin.
+Remember, you’ll need a paid license to use the File Upload field.

 Choosing the File Upload Form template